Nahid1992/Iris_Cluster/README.md

 # Unsupervised Learning
 ## Iris_Cluster

-K-means cluster was used on Iris public database.
+K-means cluster was used on [Iris Dataset](https://archive.ics.uci.edu/ml/datasets/iris).
 The Elbow Method was implemented to determine the K-value.
 The screenshots are attached below:

 ![](https://github.com/Nahid1992/Iris_Cluster/blob/master/Elbow.png)